 Plugins

-If you've decided to use a Bukkit-based server, you'll notice just how many plugins are available.
-The main places to find plugins are either BukkitDev or Spigot Resources.
 If you're looking for general advice on what plugins you should get, check out this top 10 list of most useful plugins for the average Minecraft server.
-If you're looking on Spigot resources, you may notice that some plugins have a price tag.
-It's worth noting that paid plugins are not necessarily better than free ones and are often worse.
-This article covers the details of why..
+If you're looking on Spigot resources or a handful of other sites, you may notice that some plugins have a price tag.
+It’s worth noting that paying for plugins is not a requirement to run a Minecraft server but can sometimes make sense for your specific circumstances.
+This articles goes into more details on paid plugins..

 How to Solve Issues